 Well, there’s a challenge!

 As an example of the kind of sound scientific facts they are referring to, they mention ‘Public Health England’s seventh independent report on vaping,’ which, they say, ‘confirms that vaping is the most commonly used method to quit smoking.’
-So how dare anyone such as the WHO criticise vapes or e-cigarettes!
+So how dare anyone such as WHO criticise vapes or e-cigarettes!

 Actually, the report’s conclusion is rather more modest: ‘Alternative nicotine delivery devices, such as nicotine vaping products, could play a crucial role in reducing the enormous health burden caused by cigarette smoking.’
 (Emphasis added.)